luizbgomide/sovereign/combat.md

 If an attack hits, it inflicts hit point damage equal to the weapon’s damage die plus the weapon’s relevant attribute modifier.
 Special weapon mods or abilities may increase this damage.

-If you are making a purely unarmed attack you may add your Punch skill to the damage.
+If you are making a purely unarmed attack you may add your Brawl skill to the damage.

 If the result is less than your Shock damage, inflict that much instead.